alexandrecoin/alexandrecoin/README.md

 ### Hi there 👋

-I'm Alexandre, a french JS Developer proudly working for a public interest group which aims at getting every citizen computer literate. 🖥
+I'm Alexandre, a french JS Developer proudly working for a public interest group which aims at getting citizens computer literate. 🖥

 Interested in Go and software craftmanship.